 Mintel Archive donated to the Library of Congress ~ November 2020

 The Library of Congress of The United States will archive the classical music recordings made by Richard & Judith Mintel.
-The master tapes, recordings and other materials associated with them have been recently transported from the Hyde Park neighborhood in Chicago to the Library of Congress Packard Center in Culpeper, Virginia; they will be accessioned into the Library of Congress over the next few months and archived there.
+The master tapes, recordings, and other materials associated with them have been recently transported from the Hyde Park neighborhood in Chicago to the Library of Congress Packard Center in Culpeper, Virginia; they will be accessioned into the Library of Congress over the next few months and archived there.
 They will be made available to the public through the Library.
 The recordings will be preserved for posterity at the Library of Congress as is the case with many other audio recordings from Presidential speeches, to Native American songs, to Hispanic literature on tape, to Mississippi Blues to gospel music.
 The news of this donation was featured in an article by Maxwell Evans published in Block Club Chicago and in an interview on WGN radio with John Records Landecker.
 The Hyde Park Herald also published the news about the Library of Congress; this story was in two installments.
 The first can be found here.
+The second installment focuses on the history of classical music in Hyde Park and can be found here.

 Mintel Archive to be Broadcast on the Beethoven Satellite Network ~ February 2020